 Digitalization: Transforming your business processes for digital

-As Gartner defines it, digitalization “the use of digital technologies to change a business model and provide new revenue and value-producing opportunities; it is the process of moving to a digital business.”
+As Gartner defines it, digitalization is “the use of digital technologies to change a business model and provide new revenue and value-producing opportunities; it is the process of moving to a digital business.”
 Digitalization moves beyond digitization, leveraging digital information technology to entirely transform a business’ processes — evaluating, reengineering and reimagining the way you do business.

 If digitization is a conversion of data and processes, digitalization is a transformation.
 More than just making existing data digital, digitalization embraces the ability of digital technology to collect data, establish trends and make better business decisions.

 As SAP News points out, you would digitize a document, but you would digitalize a factory.
 As it pertains to reporting, you would digitize a report — but you would digitalize your organization’s data collection process and workflows.